gallaure/outbound/getting-started.md

 ## 1. Create a GraphQL API and database

 a.
-Add a GraphQL API to your app and automatically provision a database by running the the following command from the root of your application directory:
+Add a GraphQL API to your app and automatically provision a database by running the the following command from the root of your app directory:

 ```sh
 amplify add api